eth-infinitism/EIPs/EIPS/eip-00.md

 and [ERC-4337](./eip-4337)
 into a comprehensive Native Account Abstraction proposal.

-We propose splitting the Ethereum transaction scope into multiple steps: validations, execution, and cleanup.
+We propose splitting the Ethereum transaction scope into multiple steps: validations, execution, and post-transaction logic.
 Transaction validity is determined by the result of the validation steps of a transaction.

 We further separate transaction validation for the purposes of authorization and the gas fee payment,